John Grindrod (author)

-John Grindrod (born 1970) is an author of books about British architecture.
+John Grindrod (born 1970) is a social historian and author of books about people and place.
 He is from Croydon, London.

 Works

-Grindrod's first book Concretopia (2013) covers British architecture in the post-war consensus period from 1945 and 1979.
+Grindrod's first book, Concretopia: A Journey Around the Rebuilding of Postwar Britain (2013), covers British architecture and New Towns in the post-war consensus period from 1945 and 1979.

-His second book Outskirts (2017) is a mix of memoir and investigation of the Metropolitan Green Belt, which surrounds New Addington where Grindrod's family lived.
-This book was nominated for the 2018 Wainwright Prize.
+His second book, Outskirts: Living Life on the Edge of the Greenbelt (2017), is a mix of memoir and investigation of the Metropolitan Green Belt, which surrounds New Addington where Grindrod's family lived.
+This book was shortlisted for the 2018 Wainwright Prize.